shirashiki/IdeaStoreCloud/docs/Kbase.md

-### Dependency jdbc fails, Maven problem with dependencies
+### Maven jdbc dependency cannot be resolved, problems with Sun jars

 I had a problem with the jdbc reference, it was working on Eclipse in Mac, but not in Windows.
 After a lot of research, I found a not in the Maven site: